 Santa Cruz rivals – Orbea, Yeti, Specialized, and Giant

-Coming to Santa Cruz mountain bikes (MTB), there are a total of 6 bikes that I have mentioned.
+Coming to Santa Cruz MTBs, there are total six bikes that I have mentioned.
 All of them are equally power-packed and handy for bike enthusiasts.

 If I had to pick one personally, the Hightower would be my preferred choice.